-- o come from a country that uses English as the primary language in its education system; - have previously studied in a USDE-recognized accredited college level program, which was taught in English, and for at least one quarter/semester maintained a cumulative B (3.0) or higher GPA during the time attended; - o achieve a score of at least 80% on SSU's English Placement Test (EPT).
-This test consists of listening, multiple-choice, writing and oral sections.
-Students achieving a score of 80% or greater may be provisionally admitted to SSU;
+- o come from a country that uses English as the primary language in its education system; - have previously studied in an English-medium, USDE-recognized accredited university level program for at least one academic term and maintained a minimum cumulative 2.0 GPA during the time attended; - o have achieved a score of at least 80% on SSU's English Placement Test (EPT).
+This test consists of listening, speaking, reading, and writing sections.